Fragility is praised like sainthood:

 There’s always plenty more

 where that came from.
 After all, us girls

 help make ourselves.
 So, be tender, Honey:

 men spit out meat that’s too tough.

 Terri Davis is an undergraduate English student with a concentration in Secondary Education at Southern Connecticut State University (SCSU) in New Haven, Connecticut.
-Terri has had seven poems published in Folio, SCSU’s Undergraduate Literary Magazine, and is the recipient of SCSU’s Jack and Annie Smith Poets and Painters Award.
+She has had seven poems published in Folio, SCSU’s Undergraduate Literary Magazine, and is the recipient of SCSU's Jack and Annie Smith Poets and Painters Award.